Examining the influence of anisotropy on the fundamental mode of nonradial oscillation in neutron stars on a complete general relativistic scheme: Anisotropic effects on the equilibrium, oscillation frequency, and tidal deformability

 Fig. \ref{fig:lvsM} plots, in its left and right panels respectively, the dimensionless tidal deformability $\Lambda$ against the total mass $M/M_{\odot}$ and the oscillation frequencies of the fundamental mode $f_f$ as a function of the dimensionless tidal deformability $\Lambda$ for several choices of the anisotropy parameter $\alpha$.
 These curves are compared with the observational range for $\Lambda_{1.4} = 190^{+390}_{-120}$ reported by LIGO-Virgo \cite{2018PhRvL.121p1101A}.
-On the left panel, in all cases, the tidal deformability declines steadily as the total mass increases.
-Additionally, the influence of anisotropy on the deformability response is clearly seen: when $\alpha$ is positive, the calculated $\Lambda$ values are larger for a given mass, whereas negative $\alpha$ leads to smaller values.
+In the left panel, the tidal deformability decreases monotonically as the total mass increases, up to the maximum-mass configuration.
+After this point, the curves bend clockwise, and the tidal deformability continues to decrease as the total mass diminishes.
+Additionally, the influence of anisotropy on the deformability response is clearly seen: when $\alpha$ is positive, the calculated $\Lambda$ values are lower for a given mass, whereas negative $\alpha$ leads to larger values.
 Importantly, all curves remain within the $\Lambda_{1.4}$ band determined by LIGO-Virgo.
-On the right panel, the plots show that, as the tidal deformability increases, the $f$-mode frequency decreases monotonically.
+In the right panel, the curves show that, as the tidal deformability increases, the $f$-mode frequency decreases monotonically for all values of the anisotropy parameter.
+This trend is consistent with the approximate scalings \(f\sim\sqrt{M/R^3}\) and \(\Lambda\sim(R/M)^5\) \cite{Wen2019}, according to which less compact stars have larger tidal deformabilities and lower oscillation frequencies.

-Using the observational data provided by LVC, the study in \cite{abbott2017_4} established bounds on $\Lambda_1$ and $\Lambda_2$, which quantify the dimensionless tidal deformability of the binary system.
+Using the observational data provided by LVC, the study in \cite{2018PhRvL.121p1101A} established bounds on $\Lambda_1$ and $\Lambda_2$, which quantify the dimensionless tidal deformability of the binary system.
 Here, $\Lambda_1$ corresponds to the tidal deformability of the more massive star, while $\Lambda_2$ refers to that of its companion.
 Fig. \ref{fig:l1l2} presents the $\Lambda_1$--$\Lambda_2$ plane, where each curve is generated by selecting a specific value of $M_1$ and then computing $M_2$ using the chirp mass $\mathcal{M} = 1.188\,M_\odot$ \cite{abbott2017_4}, defined as